 Instructions

-- Peel the potatoes and cut in large chunks depending on the size of the potato.
+- Peel the potatoes and cut them into large chunks, depending on their size.

 - Place them in a large pot of cold water covered by at least 2 inches.

-- Heavily salt the water and bring to a boil.
-Once the water is boiling, turn the stove down to medium and simmer the potatoes for about 15 minutes or until a fork easily goes through.
+- Generously salt the water and bring it to a boil.
+Once boiling, reduce the heat to medium and simmer for about 15 minutes, or until the potatoes are fork-tender

-- Drain the potatoes and let them cool about 5 minutes or until they stop steaming.
+- Drain the potatoes and let them cool for about 5 minutes or until they stop steaming.

-- Mash very lightly with a potato masher keeping some larger chunks.
-Add the onions and celery and sprinkle with some salt and pepper.
+- Mash lightly with a potato masher, keeping some larger chunks.
+Add the onion and celery, then season with salt and pepper.

 - Cover and chill until ready to serve.